 - Serve lula kebab with really good pot of rice, especially something like riza sh’ariyeh, bulgur pilaf, or West African jollof rice.
 Or, if you’ve got nothing but time and onions, make a batch of mujadara, and watch your family ignore every single other thing on the table.
-I made a big pot last week, and stashed a few servings in the freezer for another time.

 - Bake your own samoon, like I did here, or pick some up from your local Middle Eastern market.
 It’s a really fun activity, and you probably have the ingredients at home.
-If you don’t have whole wheat flour on hand, you can just replace it with more white flour instead.
-If you have kids and are looking for ways to keep them entertained, get them involved.
-They can shape the dough, brush it with water, and sprinkle it with sesame seeds.
 Store them in the freezer if you don’t plan to eat them all in the next 24 hours (never the refrigerator).

-- Make a bean salad, especially if you’re totally out of fresh ingredients.
-Joe Yonan just came out with a wonderful new book all about beans, and it’s the perfect time to buy it.
-It’s got so many wonderful pantry ideas for now, and so many beautiful produce-forward things we can all make once this is behind us.
+- Make a bean salad!
 If you’re improvising one, you can simply use a little splash of red wine vinegar, a spoonful of dijon mustard, a generous glug of olive oil, a clove of garlic crushed through a press (or some garlic powder), and all the dried herbs you can find (basil, chives, dill, parsley, and black pepper all work great together).
 Or mayo, chipotle, lime juice, and fresh cilantro.